- Policies and Procedures

 - We are an inclusive school and hold the National Centre of Excellence and Inclusion Quality Mark acknowledging the fantastic work we do to support all our children irrespective of their needs.
 Our Inclusion leader/SENCO works closely with our children and their families to support any additional needs effectively.

 - Health and Safety must be rigorous at all times.
-Our regional estates manager has a termly meeting with the Principal to monitor and discuss all aspects of H&S.
+Our regional estates manager has a termly meeting with the Principal to monitor and discuss all aspects of H&S. 6 members of staff are Fire Warden trained.

 - We teach the children many aspects of their personal safety through our curriculum.
 Discussions on safety measures and how they can keep themselves safe take place regularly.